freshollie/romegen/README.md

 # Romegen

-Romain numerals generator and parsing API
+Romain numerals generator and parsing API.

+## Goals

+As a backend software engineer, I ensure that my code is 100% unit test covered.
+This provides maintainability and faster development through TDD.

+I used ESLint to help with automated code formatting and checking.

 ## Development